SihaoCheng/scattering_transform/README.md

 2. switching between CPU/GPU calculation.

 However, there are several practical differences.
 The advantages of my `ST.py` module are:
-1. I provide an option of using a fast algorithm, which can speed up about 5 times (depending on the size of image);
+1. It has a fast algorithm for the global scattering coefficients, which can speed up about 5 times depending on the image and batch sizes.
+For example, for a large batch of 256x256 images, J=7 and L=4, the speed is around 1000 images per second (using a Tesla P100 GPU with google colab) and 30 images per second (using one CPU).
+For comparison, kymatio has a speed of 250 and 3 images per second for the same settings.
 2. It is compact and easy-to-modify.
 3. It allows for customized wavelet set.
 4. It uses pytorch >= 1.7, which is better optimized for FFT.